-Congresswoman Speier is a longtime champion of Deferred Action for Childhood Arrivals (DACA), a program that has provided relief to 800,000 immigrants who came to the United States as children and call America home.
-She has been outspoken in her condemnation of the Trump Administration’s attempts to strip DACA recipients of their protections and has highlighted the contributions of Dreamers in California’s 14th Congressional District.
-Rep. Speier is a cosponsor of H.R.
-6, the American Dream and Promise Act of 2019, which would prevent the deportation of DACA-eligible individuals and potential Temporary Protected Status (TPS) recipients and create a pathway for citizenship.
-She was proud to vote for H.R.
-6 when it came to the House floor in June 2019.
+Congresswoman Speier is a longtime champion of Deferred Action for Childhood Arrivals (DACA), a program that provided relief to 800,000 immigrants who came to the United States as children and call America home.
+She was outspoken in her condemnation of the Trump Administration’s attempts to strip DACA recipients of their protections and has highlighted the contributions of Dreamers in California’s 14th Congressional District.
+In March 2021, Rep. Speier voted for H.R.
+6, the American Dream and Promise Act, which would prevent the deportation of DACA-eligible individuals and certain Temporary Protected Status (TPS) recipients and create a pathway for citizenship.